Strong visual skills are essential for academic success in college.

 It is important that all college students receive regular eye examinations and have well developed visual skills.

 The college years place significant demands on the student’s eyes and visual system, the earlier a vision problem is detected and treated, the higher the chances for optimal results.
-In most cases, treatment for reduced visual skills include eyeglasses, contact lenses or vision therapy to correct any vision problems.

 Are School Vision Screenings Reliable? »